Podcast: Play in new window | Download

 (Why the reader should read the book)

 The foreword is the place for a guest author to show the reader why they should be reading this book.
-The foreword of a book is a major selling tool for the book.
-If it’s written properly, and by the appropriate person for the job, the book’s author will gain a lot of credibility in the reader’s eyes.
-It’s important to remember that the author of the book shouldn’t write the foreword.
+The foreword of a book is a primary selling tool for the book.

-A foreword doesn’t generally provide the reader with any extra specific information about the book’s subject.
+A foreword doesn’t generally provide the reader with extra specific information about the book’s subject.
 But instead, it serves as a reminder of why the reader should read the book.
 The foreword must make an emotional connection with the reader.

 2. The Preface